 By default, BH&J is an equilibrium model between renting and owning.
 Thus, the index scores provide evidence of pressure on the demand for homeownership.
 The index is standardized with scores ranging between +1 and -1.
 Scores approaching +1 indicate extreme downward pressure on the demand for homeownership.
-Historically, pricing downturns follow extremely high BH&J scores.
+Typically, pricing downturns follow historically high BH&J scores.
 Index scores approaching -1 suggest significant upward pressure on the demand for homeownership.
-Typically, pricing upturns follow extremely low BH&J scores.
+Typically, pricing upturns follow historically low BH&J scores.
 Scores hovering near zero tend to indicate minimal to no abnormal pressure on the demand for homeownership.

 Clearly, BH&J scores have been increasing in recent quarters suggesting a decline in the demand for homeownership for the area as the financial benefits from renting and reinvesting slowly begin to outpace the benefits from owning and building equity.

 When comparing Figures 1 and 2, it appears that the combination of increasing property prices and increasing BH&J scores signal a cycle’s peak.
 The opposite is true for cycle bottoms where decreasing property prices accompanied by decreasing BH&J scores signal the lower end of a housing cycle.